metamn/react/content/blog/on-design-sytems/index.md

 ## Purpose

 Why companies create design systems?
-A [quick analysys](https://docs.google.com/spreadsheets/d/1Yn-fzRIfXcpFilQwjv62MC4yRCTQFaS2qhhtbnfohhg/edit?usp=sharing) reveals the main goals:
+A [quick analysis](https://docs.google.com/spreadsheets/d/1Yn-fzRIfXcpFilQwjv62MC4yRCTQFaS2qhhtbnfohhg/edit?usp=sharing) reveals the main goals:

 - Internal: To build apps for a brand and/or platform.
 - External: To build general purpose apps.
-- Foundational: To help building design systems and component libraries.
+- Foundational: To help build design systems and component libraries.

-The majority builds internal sytems&mdash;no wonder&mdash;design systems shine when used to create uniform looking products across a portfolio.
+The majority builds internal systems&mdash;no wonder&mdash;design systems shine when used to create uniform looking products across a portfolio.

 A handful of companies create general purpose systems.
 More precisely they create an internal system and share to the public.